 What Eats Lizards?

-Lizards have numerous predators, which include gorillas, birds like hawks, eagles, and hawks.
-Snakes and other mammal species feed on lizards.
+Lizards have numerous predators, which include gorillas, birds like hawks and eagles, snakes and other mammal species feed on lizards.
 Some Lizard species consume fellow lizards too!
 (Example: Komodo dragon could eat its own babies)

 Where Do Lizards Fit in the Animal Food Chain?